fayaoliu/fayaoliu.github.io/index.md

 **Research themes**
 - 3D vision and scene understanding
 - Generative models for 3D / multi-modal generation
-- Structured representation learning from images and videos
+- Structured representation learning from multimodal data
 - Generative world modelling for simulation and forecasting

 *I am always looking for motivated PhD students.
 Scholarships are available [link](https://www.a-star.edu.sg/scholarships/home/scholarships).
-Please feel free to contact me if you are interested.
+Feel free to drop me an email if you are interested.
 Kindly note that only shortlisted candidates will be notified.*

 ## Publications